olefjaerestad/hmr/README.md

 });
 ```

 Run `node hmr-server.js`.
-This will start watching the given paths for file changes.
+This will start watching the given paths recursively for file changes.
+The paths don't have to exist at the time the script starts running, which might be useful in some dev setups.
 A good idea would be to use something like [Concurrently](https://www.npmjs.com/package/concurrently) and run this script in parallel with your other dev script(s).

 > Note: This package is an ES module, and as such requires either setting `"type": "module"` in your package.json or using an .mjs extension `hmr-server.mjs`.